How to Deal with Bed Bugs in Your Apartment [2024]

 Keep in mind that your first responsibility is to yourself and safety.
 Your priority should be eliminating the bed bug infestation and doing what you can to reduce their population.
 Everything else can wait.

-What is the Landlord's Responsibility?
+What Is the Landlord's Responsibility?

 Landlord’s responsibilities when it comes to pest infestations vary from state to state.
 Pest control can be costly, and in some cases, pests may be caused by tenant negligence and poor hygiene.
 Moreover, it can be difficult to determine where the bed bug infestation originated if it has spread to multiple apartments.